daniellockyer/sleepycat/README.md

 ## Why

 I was writing a program to parse a log file and draw graphs in real-time.
-I needed a way to repeatedly test it without generating log files from the source application. `sleepycat` allows you to take a file and output the contents at a configurable number of LPS.
+I needed a way to repeatedly test it without generating log files from the source application.

 ## Accuracy